Kajiih/MusicBrainz2Notion/README.md

 3. Run the app.
     - You will be prompted for your notion API key and the url of the main page you duplicated.

-4. Discover who is the mystery artist of the template and enjoy your new music database 🎶!
+4. Discover who is the mystery artist in the template and enjoy your new music database 🎶!

 ## ➕ Adding artist